Spain invokes state of emergency for Madrid lockdown

 But instead of a blanket restriction, the Madrid region chief Isabel Diaz Ayuso wants tailored restrictions in different neighbourhoods according to local contagion levels.

-A Madrid court sided with her on Thursday, effectively suspending the restrictions and prompting the government’s response with an emergency order.
+A Madrid court sided with her on Thursday, effectively suspending the restrictions until the government responded with its two-week emergency order.

+“We had an alternative plan we have been defending until the last moment, but it has not been possible, which is a pity.
+The state of emergency was totally avoidable,” Madrid region spokesman Ignacio Aguado told reporters.

+“As usual, it’s the citizens who face the consequences, they don’t know if they can go on vacation,” he added as Spaniards prepared for a long holiday weekend to mark Christopher Columbus’ arrival in the Americas on Oct.
+12, 1492.

 Reporting by Inti Landauro and Guillermo Martinez; Editing by Andrei Khalip and Andrew Cawthorne